 - 1. Children absent from education are more susceptible to exploitation. - 2.
-We will ensure our school understands the safeguarding duties we have when notifying the Local Authority when removing a child from our school roll at non-standard transition times. - 3.
-The full details of our obligations are contained at part 17 - 4.
-Harting CE Primary School will adopt the WSCC policy and guidance in respect of Children Missing Education which is attached at part 17 below.
+We will ensure our school understands the safeguarding duties we have when notifying the Local Authority when removing a child from our school roll at non-standard transition times.

+- 3. The full details of our obligations are contained at part 17 - 4.
+Our school will adopt the WSCC policy and guidance in respect of Children Missing Education which is attached at part 17 below.